deosrc/hugo-module-bgg/README.md

 The easiest way to accomplish this, is to copy the relevant file from the `layouts` folder of this repository, then customize it as required.

-The main components are as folows:
+The main content views are as follows:

 - `single.html` - The page for individual games.
 - `list.html` - The game list page.
 - `summary.html` - A brief overview of the game.
 By default includes the title, thumbnail, players, play time and minimum age.

+Additionally, the following partials are available:

+- `tabletop-game-list.html` - Outputs the game summary for the provided pages.
+The context pass to the partial must be a Pages object.

 ### Adding Collection Games Manually